robamu-org/tmtccmd/README.md

 ## Features

+- Generic communication interface abstraction which can also be used without the other components of the library if the goal is to separate the packet logic from the communication interface.
+  The dedicated documentation chapter contains a more information and examples.
 - Special support for [Packet Utilisation Standard (PUS)](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) packets and [CCSDS Space Packets](https://public.ccsds.org/Pubs/133x0b2e1.pdf).
   This library uses the [spacepackets](https://github.com/us-irs/py-spacepackets) library for most